Onyedikareal/scratch-card-app/README.md

 search for a particular card

-get all cards listed on the page
+get all cards with their details listed on the page